leeper/opinioncourse/index.md

 A final schedule is below:

  - Week 1 (Jan.
-15): Public Opinion and Democracy
+13): Conceptualizations of "Public" "Opinion"
  - Week 2 (Jan.
-22): What are opinions?
+20): Voting Behaviour
  - Week 3 (Jan.
-29): Measuring opinions
+27): What are attitudes?
  - Week 4 (Feb.
-5): Opinion dynamics and change
+3): Media and Social Influence
  - Week 5 (Feb.
-12): Information and opinion responsiveness
+10): Motivated Reasoning
  - Week 6: Reading Week feedback sessions (see below)
  - Week 7 (Feb.
-26): Predispositions and Constraint
+24): Attitude Strength and Attitude Change
  - Week 8 (Mar.
-4): Motivated reasoning
+3): Political Identity, Values, and Other Predispositions
  - Week 9 (Mar.
-11): Heuristics and cognitive biases
+9): Emotion and/or Cognition, Implicit and/or Explicit?
- - Weeks 10-11 (Mar.
-18/25): Political Identity (and revision and feedback sessions)
+ - Weeks 1 (Mar.
+17): Judgement and Decision-Making I
+ - Week 11 (Mar.
+24): Judgement and Decision-Making II; Conclusion

 ## Weekly Questions and Writing Assignments